demisto/demisto-py/docs/DefaultApi.md

 Upload an integration

-Upload an integration to Demisto
+Upload an integration to Cortex XSOAR

 ### Example
 ```python